OPPO A16 with 5,000mAh battery, AI triple camera launched in India

-New Delhi, Sep 20 (IANS) OPPO on Monday launched its new smartphone OPPO A16 in India as the successor to OPPO A15 that was launched last year.
+New Delhi: OPPO on Monday launched its new smartphone OPPO A16 in India as the successor to OPPO A15 that was launched last year.

 Priced at Rs 13,990 for the model with 4GB RAM and 64GB internal storage, OPPO A16 comes in Crystal Black and Pearl Blue colour options.